cooldarkdryplace/lowstock/README.md

   * [Scaling](#scaling)

 ## Installation
 Start a conversation with [@lowstockbot](https://telegram.me/lowstockbot) on Telegram.
 You will immediately get a response with the introduction and invitation to login to Etsy.
 Once you have approved the requested access, you will get a pin that you should post back to the chat in a format: `/pin {one time pin}`.
 The bot will validate your pin, and if everything is fine, you will get a confirmation that from now on, a message will be sent to notify you if listing in your shop is out of stock.
+For help use `/help` command.

 ## How it works
 Lowstok listens to all Etsy Listing updates by polling live feeds endpoint.